A few years ago in a BSF (Bible Study Fellowship) group, a woman continually asked for prayer to have a grateful attitude in all areas of her life.

 Gratefulness.
 Again and again, the request to be grateful NOW was offered up to the Lord.
-But my efforts at gratitude were meager and simply for survival.
+However, my efforts at gratitude were meager and simply for survival.

 I clung to the doctors’ promises that Aiden would get better.
-He did.
+He did, just not in the timing we would have preferred.
 At 11 months, he crawled, muscles were strengthened, and he slept a little more.
 At 15 months, he walked and slept all night.
 We weaned him off of the medication.

 Since then, I have focused on gratitude only sporadically.
-Sporadic gratitude means that when trouble comes, I’ve forgotten how to look at my situation through a filter of gratitude.
+Sporadic gratitude means when trouble comes, I’ve forgotten how to look at my situation through a filter of gratitude.
+It’s not a habit.

 It wasn’t my circumstance that made me unhappy, it was my ungratefulness.